Friday March 15, 2019

 The largest blockage to implementing national cannabis standardization comes from a lack of unified effort.
 Though numerous states are starting to offer reciprocity to other select states with established medical cannabis systems, larger cooperative efforts have yet to materialize.

 The seeds of a movement are there, however.
 At expositions and conferences across the states, new alliances are being forged that will help set out the path of cannabis in America.
-Events like CWCBExpo, taking place in New York May 29th through June 1st, have started to act as the symposiums for cannabis markets to come.
+Events have started to act as the symposiums for cannabis markets to come.
 As the nation’s largest commerce hub and both the most densely populated and visited city in America, New York is primed to become the defacto hub of cannabis in the North East once it legalizes, despite Massachusetts being first in the door.
 Gatherings of this caliber offer industry up-and-comers a chance to learn, network and innovate together, and help to create a more unified understanding of cannabis.

 Next Steps for the Cannabis Industry